 When it comes to exchange-traded funds, it’s important to have liquidity, low fees, and broad coverage.

-They can be used for short-term trades, options trading, and long-term investing.
+They all can be used for swing trading, options trading, and long-term investing.

-If you’re looking to find some ETFs to trade or invest in, look no further.
+If you’re looking to find some high volume or unique ETFs to trade or invest in, look no further.